magento/devdocs/guides/v2.1/cloud/live/stage-prod-migrate-prereq.md

 ## Pro plan projects {#pro}

-For Pro plan projects, make sure to complete all development and merging of your code to the `master` branch in the Integration environment.
-Only the `master` branch is deployed to Staging then Production.
+For Pro plan projects, you must merge your completed development code to the `integration` environment branch.
+Only the Integration environment branch can deploy to Staging, then Production.

 {% include cloud/wings-management.md %}